If you shop online, you absolutely need to use a money-saving browser extension when you do your shopping.

 The simple fact is that reward apps and loyalty programs have gotten so competitive that these days, you can usually earn cashback or a discount before you buy.

-Platforms like Rakuten and Honey are prime examples of this…you just make a free account, shop, and earn cashback or free gift cards.
+Platforms like Rakuten and Honey are perfect example; you just make a free account, shop, and earn cashback or free gift cards.

-If you want to join 10 million+ members and earn cashback at over 3,500+ locations, our CouponCabin review is definitely worth the read.
+If you want to join 10 million+ members and earn cashback at over 3,500+ locations, my CouponCabin review is definitely worth the read.

 Let’s get to it!

 Looking for two of the best money-saving browser extensions?
 Checkout:

 - Capital One Shopping – Automatically apply coupon codes at checkout and earn free gift cards for shopping at specific retailers.

 - Rakuten – My favorite cashback rewards website where I’ve earned $800+ since joining.